Have you been charged with an offence? A guide to appearing in the Magistrates Court

 4. Attend the committal callover

-If your matter needs to be dealt with in the district or Supreme Court you will need to attend a committal callover.
+If your matter needs to be dealt with in the District or Supreme Court you will need to attend a committal callover.
 If you do not have the partial brief of evidence when you go to the committal callover, the prosecutor may provide you with it at court.
 If you would like the police to provide you with a specific statement or material (for example CCTV footage), you will need to write to them and ask them for this.
 If this is the case, you may ask the magistrate at the committal callover to adjourn your matter for three weeks.
 The prosecutor will provide you with the material within two weeks.

 The police will prepare a full brief of evidence that could contain things like witness statements, video footage and medical evidence.
 You should write to the police prosecutor and ask for a copy of the brief of evidence at least 14 days before the next mention date.